Conservative activist Andrew Breitbart dead at 43

 Breitbart mentioned the Sherrod controversy last night in one of his last Twitter messages, in response to a back-and-forth discussion with Web users in which one person suggested he should apologize to Sherrod.
 "Apologize for WHAT?"
 Breitbart wrote back.

-Breitbart cut his teeth in the freewheeling world of online media as an editor of the Drudge Report, working in Los Angeles.
-He also worked with liberal blogger Arianna Huffington, playing an early role in the creation of the Huffington Post, which was founded in 2005.
+Breitbart cut his teeth in the freewheeling world of online media as an editor of the Drudge Report, working in Los Angeles far from the Beltway of Washington, D.C.
+He also worked with blogger Arianna Huffington, playing an early role at the Huffington Post, which was founded in 2005.

 Matt Drudge, founder of the Drudge Report, said in a message on his website on Thursday that he remembered Breitbart as "a constant source of energy, passion and commitment."